jealous/stockstats/README.md

 #### Retrieve the data with symbol

-We allow the user to access the statistics directly with some specified column name, such as: `kdjk`, `macd`, `rsi`.
+We allow the user to access the statistics directly with some specified column name, such as `kdjk`, `macd`, `rsi`.

-Note that the value of these columns are calculated the first time you access them from the data frame.
-You need to delete those columns first if you want the lib to re-evaluate the value.
+The values of these columns are calculated the first time you access them from the data frame.
+Please delete those columns first if you want the lib to re-evaluate them.

 #### Retrieve the Series

-If you need the `Series`, you can use `macd = stock['macd']` or `rsi = stock.get('rsi')`.
+Use `macd = stock['macd']` or `rsi = stock.get('rsi')` to retrieve the `Series`.

 #### Retrieve the symbol with 2 arguments

-For some statistics, we allow the user to supply the column name and the window, such as: delta, shift, simple moving average, etc. You can use the following patter to calculate them: `<columnName>_<windowSize>_<statistics>`
+Some statistics need the column name and the window size, such as delta, shift, simple moving average, etc. Use this patter to retrieve

-Here are some examples for the pattern:
+them: `<columnName>_<windowSize>_<statistics>`

+Examples:

 * 5 periods simple moving average of the high price: `high_5_sma`
 * 10 periods exponential moving average of the close: `close_10_ema`
-* 1 period delta of the high price: `high_-1_d`
+* 1 period delta of the high price: `high_-1_d`.
-  The `-` symbol stands for looking backwards.
+  The minus symbol means looking backward.

-#### Retrieve the symbol with 1 arguments
+#### Retrieve the symbol with 1 argument

-Some statistics allows the user to specify the window but not the column.
-Use following patter to specify your window: `<statistics>_<windowSize>`
+Some statistics require the window size but not the column name.
+Use this patter to specify your window: `<statistics>_<windowSize>`

-For example:
+Examples:

 * 6 periods RSI: `rsi_6`
 * 10 periods CCI: `cci_10`
 * 13 periods ATR: `atr_13`

-Normally, these statistics have default windows.
+Some of them have default windows.
 Check their document for detail.

 #### Initialize all indicators with shortcuts

-Some indicators, such as: KDJ, BOLL, MFI, have shortcuts.
-Use `df.init_all()` to initialize the series of all these indicators.
+Some indicators, such as KDJ, BOLL, MFI, have shortcuts.
+Use `df.init_all()` to initialize all these indicators.

 This operation generates lots of columns.
 Please use it with caution.

 ### Statistics/Indicators

-Some statistics has configurable parameters.
-They are class level fields.
-Change of these fields are global.
+Some statistics have configurable parameters.
+They are class-level fields.
+Change of these fields is global.
 And they won't affect the existing results.
-Removing existing results to trigger the re-calculation of these columns.
+Removing existing columns so that they will be re-evaluated the next time you access them.

 #### Change of the Close